DawidPL/kolo-fortuny/README.md

 [You can find me here](https://dawidh.pl/)

-### A simple console game referring to the popular game show.
+### A simple game referring to the popular game show.
 I create it for training purposes and it is not finished yet.

 ### Technologies used: